jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 .. figure:: img/pycharm_interpreter.png
      :width: 100%

-     PyCharm's python interpreter needs to be the same which is used by the QGIS desktop application.
+     PyCharm's python interpreter needs to the python used by your QGIS desktop application.

 Add QGIS Code